 Jukro pairs beautifully with a chocolate dessert and especially with chocolate truffles.

-It makes an exceptional pairing with milk chocolate!
+It makes an exceptional pairing with dark chocolate!

 Throughout the year, our experts travel in the tea plantations looking for the best pluckings and new, rare, delicious teas.